EuropeanForestInstitute/tradeflows/README.md

 You want to look at files in the R folders.

 * database.R is doing the database interaction
-* clean.R is cleaning the datai
+* clean.R is cleaning the data

 The configuration table columnnames located in config/column_names.csv now contains 2 column specifying which columns names